 If you prefer to do it by the machine you can topstitch along the edge to give the fabric extra strength and even make a decorative border from it.

-Once the square is a neat and tidy sandwich you can now turn it into a fabric catchall tray.
+Once the square is a neat and tidy sandwich you can now turn it into a fabric catch-all tray.
 Depending on your required depth will depend on how much you need to measure.
-For my 8 by 8-inch square, I chose to create a depth of 1 inch or 1.5-inch depth.
+For my 10 by 11 inch square, I chose to create a depth of 2 inch.

 Once you have measured your points on each edge you simply want to take the 2 sides that create the corner and pinch the points together.
 Match the points as though they were triangles on a sewing pattern.